tpwrules/emdash/README.md

 * Select an LPCOpen - C Project and click Next
 * Give the project whatever name you want.
 It doesn't matter, it won't be saved.
 * Click the Import... button to import the chip libraries
-* In the Import window, select Browse... next to the Archive entry.
+* In the Import window, select Browse... next to the Archive box.
-* Choose the LPC11C24 libraries by looking in the LPCOpen folder for the file with `11c24` in its name, seelcting it, and clicking Open.
+* Choose the LPC11C24 libraries by looking in the LPCOpen folder for the file with `11c24` in its name, selecting it, and clicking Open.
 Click next on the Import window.
 * Select the `lpc_chip_11cxx_lib` project to import and click Finish.
 * Click Cancel on the New Project window.
 Chip library import is now complete.